sassoftware/sas-studio-custom-steps/CAS - Load to CAS/README.md

 ## Important
 ### Convert CHAR to VARCHAR
 Be cautious when using this option.
 The conversion doesn't always save memory and might degrade performance.
-Besides the memory needed to store the character values the system needs an additional 16 bytes, for length- and offset information, flag bits and alignment, for *each* VARCHAR column, for each row.
+Besides the memory needed to store the character value the system needs an additional 16 bytes, for length- and offset information, flag bits and alignment, for *each* VARCHAR column, for each row.

 You can use the following decision table:
 |#|Scenario|Choose|